 INTERDIS-101B.
 NORMAL BODY.
 This core course of the preclinical curriculum is intended to present the scientific principles underlying the structure and function of the normal body, thereby providing the foundational knowledge for the practice of medicine and facilitating the incorporation of the new scientific knowledge thorough out the medical career.
-To accomplish this end, the goals of the

-Normal Body component are to ensure that all students possess a conceptual model of the structure and integrated function of the human body (as an intact organism) and each of its major organ systems, emphasizing their role in the maintenance of the body's homeostasis.
+To accomplish this end, the goals of the Normal Body component are to ensure that all students possess a conceptual model of the structure and integrated function of the human body (as an intact organism) and each of its major organ systems, emphasizing their role in the maintenance of the body's homeostasis.
 Credit.
-TBD.
-Cartmill
+12. Cartmill

 INTERDIS-102B.
 BODY AND DISEASE.
 This core course is presented from February through June of the first year.
 The course begins with fundamental principles of the four basic sciences most directly related to human disease: immunology, microbiology, pathology and pharmacology.
 This component is followed by an integrated presentation of the most common human diseases organized sequentially by organ system.
 Teaching modes include lectures, a variety of small group activities guided by faculty, and clinically-oriented disease workshops.
 Credit: 20.
-Nadler, Dawson, Hulette and Mitchell

-INTERDIS 103B.
-NEUROBIOLOGY AND HUMAN BEHAVIOR.
-The goal of Neurobiology and Human Behavior is to present the scientific principles underlying the structure and function of the human nervous system as well as their dysfunction in certain neurological disorders.
+Nadler, Dawson, Hulette and Mitchell system as well as their dysfunction in certain neurological disorders.
 This course thus provides foundational knowledge for the practice of medicine and will facilitate the incorporation of new scientific knowledge throughout the medical career.
 Additionally, topics in normal and disordered human behavior will be incorporated into the curriculum to promote initial awareness of their anatomical and physiological substrates.
 Core material is presented through a synergistic combination of didactic lectures, scientific readings, laboratory exercises, and clinical case problem-solving.
 Credit: 4.
 Platt and Adamson